zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-starter-kit/Lab300-1/Lab300-1.md

 # Run OpenFoam project in HPC cluster

 ## Introduction
 Setting up of the HPC hardware and deploying application software on top of it can take a long time and include various complex operations.
 With this demo all these tasks are automated within a OCI marketplace image and a fully working HPC environment along with OpenFoam simulation software is available right after the provisioning.
-All that is needed is to execute the workload on the fully functional HPC environment and run the visualisation application like Paraview to render the output.
+All that is needed is to execute the workload on the fully functional HPC environment and run the visualization application like Paraview to render the output.

-**Estimated Lab Time: 1 hour**
+Estimated Lab Time: 60 minutes

-## Reference architecture
+### Reference architecture
 <img src="images/29_Architecture.png" alt="marketplace" width="700" style="vertical-align:middle;margin:0px 50px"/>

+###  About OpenFoam:
+   Computational Fluid Dynamics (CFD) is the simulation of fluid motion and heat transfer using numerical analysis.
+CFD software, such as OpenFOAM, can serve as a powerful tool for many engineering industries to improve designs, visualize impact, and detect inefficiencies in a system.
+However, the computational power required to process a simulation can be very intensive.
+Super-computers and HPC clusters are often used to execute large and complex models within a reasonable time frame.
+   In this lab, you will compute and render the aerodynamic model of a motorcycle using an open-source CFD software, OpenFOAM, within an Oracle HPC cluster

+<p>&nbsp;</p>

+###  Infrastructure terminology:
+   1. Worker node: HPC compute instances providing the processing power to execute the workload of computational simulations or other engineering workload.
+In this Demo compute shape BM.HPC2.36 nodes are the worker nodes.
+   2. Head node: Compute instance from where all the computational jobs can be scheduled and submitted to be run on Worker nodes.
+Many times Head node and Bastion node can be the same machine.
+For this demo we are provisioning Bastion node.
+   3. GPU node: A specialized compute instance having GPU processors so as to render the output of computational workload.
+This demo is not provisioning a GPU machine.
+   4. Bastion node: A compute instance with Public IP, acts as entry point to connect to  worker nodes which are generally in Private network.
+   5. RoCE network: RDMA over Converged Ethernet (RoCE) is a network protocol that allows remote direct memory access (RDMA) over an Ethernet network.

+<p>&nbsp;</p>

 ### Objectives
-  1. Provision a fully functional HPC enviorment using OCI marketplace image
+  1. Provision a fully functional HPC environment using OCI marketplace image
   2. Deployment of CFD based simulation application named OpenFoam
   3. Execute Openfoam workload
   4. Render the output using Paraview visualization application.

+ <p>&nbsp;</p>

 ### Prerequisites
 Before you begin using this lab, make sure to have access to the following: